Pintar-Community/help.stg.pintar.co.id/contents/docs/skills/en/user-skills-course-access-guide.md

 2. Click "Reply" button to add a comment on document.
 3. Comments that have been created can be deleted.

 ### **Understanding the Course (Quiz Subcontent)**

 In the Quiz section, users can view quiz details like title, duration, questions, deadline, grading method, and minimum score.
 The quiz sub-content page will show the number of questions, assessment method, permitted attempts, minimum score, and quiz duration.

 ![](/img/quiz_eng.png)

-1. Click "Quiz Demo" to see an example of a quiz subcontent.
+1. Click "Quiz" to see an example of a quiz subcontent.
 2. Click "TAKE QUIZ" to start taking the quiz.

-Before being directed to the quiz page, a pop-up will appear reminding you of the number of attempts, reminding you constantly to be careful when working on the questions, reminding you to always be on the quiz page, and clicking "SUBMIT" at the end of the process so that the answers are recorded.
+Before being directed to the quiz page, a pop-up will appear reminding you of the number of attempts, reminding you constantly to be careful when working on the questions, reminding you to always be on the quiz page, and clicking "Submit" at the end of the process so that the answers are recorded.

 ![](/img/quiz_eng1.png)

 The quiz page will show the quiz title at the top and the number of questions below it.
-Filling in a round answer means that the question you are working on is a single choice.
-Click on one of the answer choices to lock the answer (the circle will fill in red).
-Click "Leave" to leave the quiz page.

 ![](/img/quiz_eng2.png)

-1. There is a processing time listed in the top right corner.
+1. The quiz duration is listed in the upper right corner.
 2. There is a "Next" button to see the next question.
 3. There is a "Leave" button to exit the quiz page.

+If you click the "Leave" button, a pop-up notification will appear stating that the score will be 0 if you exit in the middle of the quiz.

 ![](/img/quiz_eng2_leave.png)

-4. To return to the previous page, click the "Previous" button.
+1. To return to the previous page, click the "Previous" button.

-5. Numbers in gray mean that the answer has not been filled in, while numbers in red mean that the answer has been filled in.
+2. Numbers in gray mean that the answer has not been filled in, while numbers in red mean that the answer has been filled in.

 ![](/img/quiz_eng3.png)

 6. There is a notification "You Skipped A Question" which indicates that there is a question that has not been filled in and is immediately skipped.
 7. There is a "Preview & Submit" button if you have finished working on the quiz.

 ![](/img/quiz_eng4.png)